acm-projects/Your.ai/README.md

 * Push notifications that can be set by the AI assistant to remind the user of upcoming events or tasks due
   * Push notifications from the browser and/or email notifications
 * Create KanBan boards / to-do lists from given tasks, or prompt with some project description
+* Week-at-a-glance
+  * Summary of weekly schedule and possible time management suggestions

 ## Tech Stack & Resources 💻
 #### MongoDB, Flask / Express.js, React